DopaMIM/BlockheadV2/README.md

 4. Monitor your subscriptions on your merchant dashboard.

-Customer at checkout at (your landing page URL)1.
-Connect Wallet
+Customer at checkout at (your landing page URL)
+1. Connect Wallet
 2. Approve Token spend3.
 Approve recurring payment

-4. Enjoy your product without ever giving custody of their tokens to a third party or paying another gas fee, while we automagically transfer the approved tokens at the approved intervals.
+3. Enjoy your product without ever giving custody of their tokens to a third party or paying another gas fee, while we automagically transfer the approved tokens at the approved intervals.

 # How to run the Blockhead Finance app locally
 1. cd into the `blockhead-finance-app` folder